 - A special non-absorbable cat litter;

-- Cat litter box;
+- Washed and clean cat litter box;

 - Dropper and urine pot (if your cat litter doesn’t come with it).